cloudoperators/greenhouse-extensions/alerts/ui/README.md

 ### Endpoint

-`endpoint` sets the Alertmanager API Endpoint URL `/api/v2`.
-Should be one of `alerts.alertmanager.ingress.hosts`
+Sets the Alertmanager API Endpoint URL.
+Provide the full URL of the Alertmanager API endpoint to which the application will connect.

 To set the endpoint: